What will be the future of skiing and snowboarding?

 Skiers & Snowboarders Are More Active

 Skiers and snowboarders are becoming more active.
 As the number of people participating in skiing and snowboarding increases, exercise is required.
 Because of this, many resorts are offering a more excellent selection of activities, including group fitness classes like yoga and spinning.
 These programs help increase endurance while improving flexibility and balance.
 Other individuals are turning to indoor gyms to help maintain healthy lifestyles.
 Indoor gyms offer a safe environment where individuals can work out anytime.
-Not only do these facilities reduce the risk of injury, but they also save money because there is no need to purchase equipment or pay for expensive lessons.
+These facilities reduce the risk of injury and save money because there is no need to purchase equipment or pay for expensive lessons.

 By taking advantage of new technology and focusing on innovation, the ski and snowboard manufacturing industry will better meet the next century’s challenges.